Unicamp-OpenPower/openpower/content/post/installing-tensorflow-on-power/index.md

 ```

 ## *[ALTERNATIVE] Installing TensorFlow with Watson Machine Learning Community Edition*
-IBM Watson Machine Learning Edition also provides a TensorFlow installation through Anaconda, which will be taught in this tutorial.
+IBM Watson Machine Learning Community Edition also provides a TensorFlow installation through Anaconda, which will be taught in this tutorial.

 ### Download and Install Anaconda package manager:
 Download: https://www.anaconda.com/products/individual